 Journalist Milly Chowles interviewed Angela Frazer-Wicks for her BBC Woman’s Hour series ‘Second Chances‘.
 We connected Angela and Milly as part of our workshops with the Family Rights Group.

-Anne-Marie Douglas gave this talk for BBC Radio Four’s Four Thought.
+Anne-Marie Douglas gave a talk titled ‘The Empathy Equation’ for BBC Radio Four’s Four Thought.

 Simeon Moore and Lady Unchained were featured in BBC Radio 4’s Lights Out programme on Prison Sentences.

-Rachael Gibbons gave this talk for BBC Radio 4’s Four Thought.
+Rachael Gibbons gave her talk ‘Working Class Women’ for BBC Radio 4’s Four Thought.